Vitzual/Vectorio-Development/README.md

 ### 📝 Naming Convention

-CATEGORY - NAME - TYPE
+`CATEGORY - SUB-CATEGORY *(optional)* - DETAILS`

+- CATEGORY - Use one of the categories listed below
+- SUB-CATEGORY - A sub-category to help group more specific issues (ex. entity type)
+- DETAILS - A few words explaining the details of your submission

 **Examples:**
-- `Game System - Energy Rework - Idea`
+- `Core Tech - Entities - Behavior Injection`
-- `Unit Behavior - Drone Retreating Too Early - Bug`
+- `Unit Behavior – Orbiting Decoys`
-- `Quest - Resource Chase Objective - Idea`
+- `Bugs - Unit - Permanent Idle State`

+Note that this naming convention is not super strict, but please do try to follow it as close as you can to keep things organized!

 ---